-The only exception to this rule will be current members of the armed forces of former members of the armed forces who have been honourably discharged within 5 years of making their applications.
+The only exception to this rule will be current members of the armed forces of former members of the armed forces who have been discharged.

 Applicants who join the Housing Register will be placed in one of four bands to reflect their housing need.